The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Buy others for news.
 Buy us for judgment.

 The question of whether or not the US Treasury and Federal Reserve can successfully suppress the price of gold on the open market is, by its nature, not susceptible to a yes or no answer.
-The reason for this conundrum lies at the intersection of politics and economics.
-The fact that the government and its quasi-governmental allies in banking, brokerage and mining have been “successful” in gold price manipulation at all has been largely a function of a long-term shift in the consensus of politically acceptable fiscal and monetary behaviour.
+The reason for this problem lies at the intersection of politics and economics.
+The fact that the government and its quasi-governmental allies in banking, brokerage and mining have been “successful” in gold price manipulation has resulted mainly from a long-term shift in the consensus of politically acceptable fiscal and monetary behaviour.

-It should be immediately apparent from the preceding paragraph that I accept the idea that the gold price has been and is manipulated by a consortium of interested parties, including the Federal Reserve, the US Treasury, assorted hedge funds, bullion banks, central banks, and mining companies.
-Absent the ability to subpoena records and the officials responsible, it is doubtful that it will ever be possible to prove the case that such a collusive manipulation has indeed been taking place on a systematic basis over a number of years.
+It should be immediately apparent from the preceding paragraph that I accept the idea that a consortium of interested parties, including the Federal Reserve, the US Treasury, assorted hedge funds, bullion banks, central banks, and mining companies has manipulated the gold price.
+Absent the ability to subpoena records and the officials responsible, it is doubtful that it will ever be possible to prove that such deceitful manipulation has occurred systematically over several years.

 False Equations: Unraveling the Myth of Gold’s Monetary Significance

 However widely accepted this equation is, it is nevertheless false.
-In the wake of the abrogation by the United States of the Bretton Woods Agreement, gold was demonetised and relegated to status as a commodity like any other.
-Now, government intervention in say, the coffee market, might be countenanced under certain conditions.
+In the wake of the United States’ abrogation of the Bretton Woods Agreement, gold was demonetised and relegated to status as a commodity like any other.
+Now, government intervention in, say, the coffee market might be countenanced under certain conditions.
 Still, it is hard to imagine it being conducted under strict secrecy and questionable accounting surrounding its gold operations.

 Moreover, central banks print fiat money; they do not print gold or even mine it.
 What is desired by those who control them is a situation in which they are released from the burden of accountability, the last vestiges of which were shed with apparent impunity with the destruction of the Bretton Woods edifice of law and transparency.